 Massachusetts prohibits insurance companies from using age (except for drivers 65 and older), gender, marital status, credit history, education, occupation, and income when setting rates.
 This makes Massachusetts one of only six states to remove gender as a rating factor.
 The restrictions mean rates are more uniform across demographics, with greater emphasis on driving record and coverage choices rather than personal characteristics.

-Auto insurance rates in Massachusetts have soared by almost 38% since early 2022, climbing at more than double the pace of consumer inflation.
-In 2023, the seven largest insurers increased rates by an average of more than 12% — the highest one-year increase since at least 2015.
+Auto insurance rates in Massachusetts have climbed almost 38% since early 2022, increasing at more than double the pace of consumer inflation.
+In 2023, the seven largest insurers raised rates by an average of more than 12%, the highest one-year increase since at least 2015.
 Some drivers report rate increases of up to 60% in 2024.

-Climate change is driving up auto insurance premiums through coverage for weather-damaged cars, including flooding and hail damage.
+Climate change drives up auto insurance premiums through coverage for weather-damaged cars, including flooding and hail damage.
 Massachusetts sees its share of winter weather and storms, which can increase comprehensive coverage costs and winter accident frequency.
 Weather-related comprehensive coverage is optional in Massachusetts, making it more expensive when purchased.

 How To Lower Car Insurance Costs In Massachusetts